HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 | ![](/Images/chapter4-vsproject.png) | ![](/Images/chapter4-solutionproject.png) |
 | An example of a simple Sitecore solution. | The folder structure for this solution.
 The file structure closely resembles the solution in Visual Studio. |

 In the example above, there is a \Lib folder in the file system.
-This contains any reference DLL’s needed to build the project.
+This contains any reference DLL's needed to build the project.
 By keeping all resources needed for the project under a single folder, the development team can easily leverage advanced source control features like branching, merging and labeling.
 Additionally, this structure lends itself to setting up automated builds.

 ### TDS project property pages